catseye/Falderal/doc/Falderal Literate Test Format.md

-to by a _functionality-name_ in a Tests-for pragma need not be defined by any Functionality-definition pragma in the same Falderal file, and this situation requires the functionality to be specified to the tool in some other manner.
+to by a _functionality-name_ in a Tests-for pragma need not be defined by any Functionality-definition pragma in the same Falderal file, and this situation requires the functionality to be specified to the tool in some other manner, such as the tool looking for the functionality in some other file provided to it.

 #### Shell commands ####

-For shell commands, the _functionality-specifier_ is in the format `"command arg1 arg2 ... argn"`.
+For shell commands, the _implementation-specifier_ is in the format `"command arg1 arg2 ... argn"`.
 Any line of legal Bourne shell syntax may be used, so pipes, redirection, etc., are supported.
 Note that the double quotation mark characters used to enclosed the command have meaning only to